- Logo Toolkit

 Banner Request Process

 As an iconic higher education institution and UNESCO World Heritage Site, the University has chief guidelines and processes that direct how banners and other pageantry are displayed on and around Grounds.
 All temporary banner requests must follow the review process, as defined by the University's pageantry working group.
-Please refer to the Banner and Pageantry section for information on how to request temporary banners.
 Before submitting your request, identify the location at which you would like to display your banner.
 A list of approved locations is provided below.

 Temporary Banner System